 This image is the type of photography I live for!
 I love a good portrait, but I think the details are where it's at.
 Why?
 Because I remember the details of my son as a baby more than any other part of him.
-I remember the way he cried, the rolls on his thighs and the way they felt squished between the tips of my fingers.
+I remember the rolls on his thighs and the way they felt squished between the tips of my fingers.
 I remember the way he cried and the way he laughed.
 I remember how the size of his head felt in the crook of my elbow.
 I remember his pudgy lips and the wrinkles on the bottoms of his feet.
 I remember tracing my finger along his chubby cheeks and over his coarse tiny eyebrows.
 For some reason I can't remember anything else until he was about 4 months old.
 Maybe it's because up until that point they just eat, sleep and poop, there's nothing monumental to note.
 Or I could just have a horrible memory.

 Every time I do a session I try to keep those memories of my son in the back of my mind.
 It's not just for newborn sessions either.
 I like to photograph all my family sessions with the intention that the little things really do matter like an occasional embrace from a teenager or mom painting her daughters toes for the first time.
 It's done commonly in wedding photography too, but is often forgotten during family sessions.
 Kids go through changes so fast that I feel it's my duty to capture all those tiny things at every stage of life.